touchyfeelytech/sex-tech-hackathon/code-of-conduct.md

 - Don't spam
 - No trolling
 - No sharing of illegal or pirated material
+- No pornography or explicit imagery
+- No
 - No foul or graphic language

 ### Not Safe For Work (NSFW) content

-NSFW content defines imagery, recordings or other media that is sensitive and not suitable for viewing in a work environment or near children.
-As this event encourages discussion around themes of sex and sexual behaviour, it may at times be necessary to share NSFW content related to the event's theme.
-However, any other kind of sensitive content is unacceptable.
-Before posting NSFW content, please consider the following:
+NSFW content defines websites, imagery, recordings and media that is potentially sensitive and not suitable for viewing in a work environment or near children.
+As this event encourages discussion around themes of sex and sexual behaviour, it is important to further define our NSFW policy:

+- As outlined above, pornography and sexualised content should not be shared.
+- Images of nudity or anatomy may be used to illustrate an idea, however imagery that is intended to shock or arouse beyond this function is not acceptable.
+- Where NSFW topics are discussed, they should be relevant to the event's theme and consider the ethics outlined in this Code of Conduct.
-- Carefully review the behaviours outlined in this document, and consider if the content might be sensitive to others.
+- If you are unsure, please carefully review the desired and unacceptable behaviours outlined in this document, and consider if the content might be sensitive to others.
-- Only post NSFW content to delegated NSFW channels.
-- In NSFW channels, do not post explicit images or pornography without prior warning and consent.

 ### Enforcement